uoftgasa/uoftgasa.github.io/markdown/index.md

 	 - accessible via your mailroom key
 	 - this room must be booked prior to use
 	 - capacity ~ 8
+ - **AB113** - Conference room
+	 - accessible via a key in the mailroom
+	 - this room must be booked prior to use
+	 - capacity ~15
  - **AB88** - Conference room
 	 - accessible via key in the mailroom
 	 - this room must be booked prior to use
 	 - capacity of ~20 people

- - **AB113** - Conference room
+- **MP1318A** - Seminar Room
-	 - accessible via a key in the mailroom
-	 - this room must be booked prior to use
+	- must be booked through the CITA administrative office
+	- location of [CITA seminars](#cita-seminars)
-	 - capacity ~15
+	- capacity ~ 30
 - **MP110** - Physics Lounge
 	- must be booked through third floor physics administrative office
 	- capacity ~ 50
-- **MP1318A** - Seminar Room
-	- must be booked through the CITA administrative office
-	- location of [CITA seminars](#cita-seminars)

 - **15th Floor Conference Room**
 	- must be booked through the CITA administrative office
 	- pick up keys from CITA administrative office